Gavin Newsom: Education

 Newsom joined Long Beach City College Superintendent Eloy Oakley in a November 2015 op-ed calling for the creation of the California College Promise, which would create partnerships between public schools, public universities, and employers and offer a free community college education.
 Throughout 2016, he joined Oakland mayor Libby Schaaf at the launch of the Oakland Promise and Second Lady Jill Biden and Los Angeles mayor Eric Garcetti at the launch of the LA Promise.
 In June 2016, Newsom helped secure $15 million in the state budget to support the creation of promise programs throughout the state.

-In December 2015, Newsom called on the University of California to reclassify computer science courses as a core academic class to incentivize more high schools to offer computer science curriculum.
+In December 2015, Newsom called on the University of California to reclassify computer science courses as a core academic class to incentivize more high schools to offer computer science curricula.
 He sponsored successful legislation signed by Governor Brown in September 2016, that began the planning process for expanding computer science education to all state students, beginning as early as kindergarten.
 In 2016, Newsom passed a series of reforms at the University of California to give student-athletes additional academic and injury-related support, and to ensure that contracts for athletic directors and coaches emphasized academic progress.
-This came in response to several athletics programs, including the University of California – Berkeley's football team, which had the lowest graduation rates in the country.
+This came in response to several athletics programs, including the University of California–Berkeley's football team, which had the lowest graduation rates in the country.

 Technology in government

 Newsom released his first book, Citizenville: How to Take the Town Square Digital and Reinvent Government, on February 7, 2013.
 The book discusses the Gov 2.0 movement taking place across the nation.
 After its release, Newsom began to work with the Center for Information Technology Research in the Interest of Society at the University of California, Berkeley, on the California Report Card (CRC).
 The CRC is a mobile-optimized platform that allows state residents to "grade" their state on six timely issues.
 The CRC exemplifies ideas presented in Citizenville, encouraging direct public involvement in government affairs via technology.
 In 2015, Newsom partnered with the Institute for Advanced Technology and Public Policy at California Polytechnic State University to launch Digital Democracy, an online tool that uses facial and voice recognition to enable users to navigate California legislative proceedings.

+Gubernatorial campaigns (2010–2022)

+2010 election

+On April 21, 2009, Newsom announced his candidacy for governor of California in the 2010 election.
+He named state senator (and future U.S. senator) Alex Padilla to chair his campaign.
+He received former president Bill Clinton's endorsement in September.
+Throughout the campaign, he had low poll numbers, trailing Democratic frontrunner Jerry Brown by more than 20 points in most polls.
+Newsom dropped out of the race in October and ran for lieutenant governor instead.